aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/workflows.rst

    Also, note that once you have called ``self.out(link_name, node)`` on a given ``link_name``, you can no longer call ``self.out()`` on the same ``link_name``: this will raise an exception.

-Inspect the example in the table that compares the two versions of work functions to understand in detail the different syntaxes.

 Finally, the workflow has to be run.
 For this you have to use the function ``run`` passing as arguments the ``EquationOfStates`` class and